Descanonge/tomate/doc/source/coord.rst

 Most notably one can obtain dates from index, or vice-versa using Time.index2date() and Time.date2index().

-The unit is here mandatory, and must comply to CF metadata conventions, and be of the form `<time units> since <reference time>`.
+The units is here mandatory, and must comply to CF metadata conventions, and be of the form `<time units> since <reference time>`.
 This functionality uses the intern datetime.datetime objects and third party netCDF4.num2date and netCDF4.date2num functions.